kriogenia/empathy-academy-search-path-module/doc/Week6.md

 I implemented a way to search the top results with an empty query.
 This way the opening page of Raúl will be able to show that top 10.

+##2021-03-11
+We got, the front page is working with my search and damn, it feels good.
+Now I can even test everything easier.

+I found a mistake on my queries thanks to these tries, and I kinda fixed it.
+The rest of the time I've been developing tests.